Humanitarian Protection Initiative Request for Proposals

 Step 1: Submitting a Letter of Interest (LOI)

 Letters of Interest will help us determine research team eligibility, whether your proposed project fits HPI’s scope and addresses its research priorities, and whether the proposed project fits the selected grant type.
-We aim to respond to LOI submissions within three weeks to let applicants know whether they are invited to submit a full proposal.
+We aim to respond to LOI submissions within two weeks to let applicants know whether they are invited to submit a full proposal.

 Step 2: Submitting a Proposal